Near Record Highs Thursday. Mid-May Feel…

 Tonight:

-Partly cloudy.
-Lows in the mid 30s in the City, the 20s inland.
-Northwest winds at 5-10mph.
+Mostly cloudy.
+Not as cold as recent nights.
+Lows in the mid 30s along the coast, the 20s inland.
+Southwest winds at 5mph.

 Tuesday: